valancej/anchore-blogs/content/dockerfile/dockerfile_gate.md

 **Exposed ports:** This trigger processes the set of `EXPOSE` directives in the Dockerfile or history to determine the set of ports that are defined to be exposed (since it can span multiple directives).
 The detected value is then subject to a whitelist or blacklist filter depending on the configured parameters.

-Example of a plicy blacklisting ports 21 and 22:
+Example of a policy blacklisting ports 21 and 22:

 ```
 {